TheodoreAlenas/key-mouth/README.md

 I was told to learn NextJS and Python's FastAPI by making a pet project.
+I had no experience in web development so I wasn't used to thinking about sessions, users, databases, concurrency etc.

 I happened to have an idea for a project at that time, an instant messenger, your friend types